rwillians/express-rescue/README.md

 # Express Rescue

-This is a dependecy free wrapper (or sugar code layer if you will) for async middlewares which makes sure all async errors are passed to your stack of error handlers, allowing you to have a **cleaner and more readable code**.
+This is a dependency-free wrapper (or sugar code layer if you will) for async middlewares which makes sure all async errors are passed to your stack of error handlers, allowing you to have a **cleaner and more readable code**.

+!!
+Please note that even though this library is supposed to work on `node >= 7.6`, we are only able to test for node versions 10 and above.

 ## How to use it